Les Patineurs (waltz)

-Les Patineurs ("The Skaters' Waltz", in German "Der Schlittschuhläufer-Walzer"), Op.
+Les Patineurs ("The Ice Skaters", in German "Der Schlittschuhläufer-Walzer"), Op.
 183, is a waltz by Émile Waldteufel.

 It was composed in 1882, inspired by the cercle des patineurs (rink of skaters) at the Bois de Boulogne in Paris.
 The introduction to the waltz can be likened to the poise of a skater, and the rapid runs invoke scenes of a wintry atmosphere.
 Bells were added for good measure to complete the winter scenery.

 It was published by Hopwood & Crew and was dedicated to Ernest Coquelin, the younger brother of two celebrated actor brothers of the Comédie-Française.